 What if we added a new field in the META.json — let’s call it x_help_wanted — that would contains all the different types of help a module maintainer could require?
-Positions like maintainer, co-maintainer, coder, translator, documentation and tester.
+Positions like maintainer, co-maintainer, coder, translator, documentation, and tester.
 We could even have a Dist::Zilla plugin to populate that field for us.

-This is going to be a short one, but I think the changes to GitStore are cool enough to deserve a little blog-squeal, let’s have a look.
+This is going to be a short one, but I think the changes to GitStore are cool enough to deserve a little blog-squeal.

-I played with Mongo and looked at Mongoose, which are nifty but… holy schmolee are mongo databases huge.
+I played with Mongo and looked at Mongoose, which are nifty, but holy schmolee are Mongo databases huge.
 And then I re-discovered DBIx::NoSQL, which was pretty much smack what I wanted.
 But I needed a way to easily serialize my objects for it.
 So I dragged in MooseX::Storage to the mix.
 And then I had fun with helper classes and roles to make the interfacing between the two systems as smooth and slick as a buttered piglet.

 A new trial version of DBD::Oracle has been churned out.
-This release is mostly about Martin J. Evans going all ninjawesome on minor bug fixes, as well as paving the way for an upcoming refactoring/speed boost of ora_verbose.
+This release is mostly about Martin J. Evans going all ninjawesome on minor bug fixes as well as paving the way for an upcoming refactoring/speed boost of ora_verbose.
 As usual, the new version will be soaked for at least 2 weeks before it will turn into its fit-for-general-consumption v1.46 incarnation.
 Testers, please give this baby a whirl.
-The full changelog follows for the curious minded.
+The full changelog follows for the curious-minded.

 The actual challenge calls for a more generic solution than originally described in the magazine.
 Because there is no glory in half-solving a problem, I had to come back to it.
-And because the Great Karmic Balance could probably use it, I thought I could take advance of the broader scope to produces a solution more geared toward elegance and modernism.
+And because the Great Karmic Balance could probably use it, I thought I could take advantage of the broader scope to produce a solution more geared toward elegance and modernism.